• Reading

 Create an easy Transition Home

 Leaving the hospital can be one of the most difficult things for small children.
 They just don’t understand why Mommy and Daddy and new baby can’t come home yet.
 Prepping them before you go in is a good tip.
 A simple we’re going to see the baby for a little bit and then we’ll leave so the baby and mommy can rest and then we’ll be back to pick them up soon or have dinner with them soon.
-Then once you arrive at home I used some pictures I had taken at the hosptial and I video to help them feel like we brought baby home too on our minds.
-They even said goodnight to the baby on the screen as they went to bed.
-I assured them we’d be back in the morning to visit the baby again!
-Prebought snacks or sibling gifts can be a good thing to take home in the car that Mommy packs.

 Make something for Baby at Home

 We created a special Name Banner for the baby once we found out his name.
 We cut up triangles and then glued letters onto the triangles.
 Then we hung it up together.
 They had so much fun making it together and it really made them excited about his name.
-We alos created a dot stamp with the letter in his name to hang on his door.
+We also created a dot stamp with the letter in his name to hang on his door.

 Reading Books about Welcoming a New Baby